info201b-au20/project-ereyand/README.md

 - How many observations (rows) are in your data?

->Mayumi: The data has 24 rows in its landing page, but also more in different tabs containing information on reasons for displacement, services accessed, etc.
+>The data has 24 rows in its landing page, but also more in different tabs containing information on reasons for displacement, services accessed, etc.

->Anush: The data has 400 observations (rows).
+>The data has 400 observations (rows).

+>

 - How many features (columns) are in the data?

->Mayumi :There are 4 columns in the data's main page containing the basic information, though the data also contains multiple tabs with more specific information
+>There are 4 columns in the first dataset's main page containing the basic information, though the data also contains multiple tabs with more specific information

->Anush: The data has 25 features (columns).
+>The second data has 25 features (columns).

 - What questions (from above) can be answered using the data in this dataset?

->Mayumi: This dataset can provide a basic foundation for analyzing the homeless population in King County, and answers questions of the factors leading to homelessness, as well as how much does mental health impact homelessness.
+>The first dataset can provide a basic foundation for analyzing the homeless population in King County, and answers questions of the factors leading to homelessness, as well as how much does mental health impact homelessness.

->Anush: This dataset provides information about federal programs that address homelessness and provide funding.
+>The second dataset provides information about federal programs that address homelessness and provide funding.